tomsheep/tomsheep.net/description.markdown

 tomsheep.net is a personal blog created by [Kang Liu][].
 The purpose of this blog is to record personal experience of life and work.
 [RSS(订阅)](http://rss.tomsheep.net)

+You can also find Kang's notes in [屌丝的自我修养](http://notes.tomsheep.net/).

 This site is powered by [Wheat][], a git based blogging engine written in [node.JS][].
 The template of this blog comes from [howtonode.org][]